ci-compass/cicf/week05-containers-and-debugging/README.md

 mv ~/Downloads/credentials.json .
 ```

-This is in JSON format.
+The file is in JSON format.

 ```
 cat credentials.json